CS-Project-PDS/csproject26/README.md

 # COMMAND TYPER

-_Practice typing directly on your terminal!_
+## _Practice typing directly on your terminal!_

-#### By _GROUP 26 Programming Data Structures, Spring 2024._
+### By _GROUP 26 Programming Data Structures, Spring 2024._

+#### Main maintainers:
+- Chaitanya Santosh Jha
-### Main maintainer: Chaitanya Santosh Jha, Ujwal Raghu Aralapura
+- Ujwal Raghu Aralapura

-### Team members:
+#### Team members:

-### Utpal Raj Ambastha            2301PH24
+- Utpal Raj Ambastha 2301PH24
-### Mala Ram                      2301MC46
+- Mala Ram 2301MC46
-### Chaitanya Santosh Jha         2301ME13
+- Chaitanya Santosh Jha 2301ME13
-### Priyanshu Priyam              2301ME41
+- Priyanshu Priyam 2301ME41
-### Dhivyesh R                    2301MM22
+- Dhivyesh R 2301MM22
-### Chirag Rana                   2302MC03
+- Chirag Rana 2302MC03
-### Naveen Reddy Vutukuri         2302VL04
+- Naveen Reddy Vutukuri 2302VL04
-### Tejas Raju Panzade            2301EE34
+- Tejas Raju Panzade 2301EE34
-### Vaishnavi Reddy Konda Kindi   2301CS61
+- Vaishnavi Reddy Konda Kindi 2301CS61
-### Ujwal Raghu Aralapura         2301EC33
+- Ujwal Raghu Aralapura 2301EC33

->Command Typer comes bundled with a good number of lessons for both programmers and non-programmers.
-The non programmer lessons help train the user on basic typing techniques and the programmer lessons help both the programmer and non programmers to become better at typing.
+> Command Typer comes bundled with a good number of lessons for both programmers and non-programmers.
+The non-programmer lessons help train the user on basic typing techniques, and the programmer lessons help both programmers and non-programmers to become better at typing.

+### Key Features

->An accurate speed algorithm in character per minute (CPM) and an approximate in word per minute WPM (accuracy -+0.35)
+- **Accurate Speed Calculation**: An accurate speed algorithm in characters per minute (CPM) and an approximate in words per minute WPM (accuracy ±0.35).

->Terminal is manipulated to print green a correct character and red a wrong character.
-This makes cmdtypist command line tutor very appealing.
-The user easily knows where he has gone wrong and can undo all errors.
+- **Visual Feedback**: The terminal is manipulated to print correct characters in green and wrong characters in red, making it easy for the user to identify and correct mistakes.

->Keeps a record of the number of wrong and correct characters; cmdtypist is able tracks the number of wrong characters and displays at the end of each session.
+- **Error Tracking**: Keeps a record of the number of wrong and correct characters, allowing the user to track their progress.

->Creates a text file to keep a account of the user speed in details(date, numer of errors, speed in CPM and WPM and time elapsed) for each session.
-Hence, the user can always keep track of his typing speed from the very first day.
+- **Session Logging**: Creates a text file to keep an account of the user's speed in detail (date, number of errors, speed in CPM and WPM, and time elapsed) for each session, enabling the user to track their typing speed from the very first day.

->NOTE: cmdtypist makes a periodic check once a month, on the size of the speed.info file, and when it has reached a certain length, on a confirmed prompt will automatically rename or delete the the existing file and hen create a new one.
+- **File Management**: cmdtypist makes a periodic check once a month on the size of the speed.info file and, with user confirmation, will automatically rename or delete the existing file and create a new one.

->CMDTYPIST equally contains a "myown.txt" file, where a user can input an optional text he wants to type.
+- **Custom Text**: Includes a "myown.txt" file where users can input optional text they want to type.
 With myown.txt, the user is limited to typing only in standard mode.

 ### Command Line Features

->The user can choose to type in random mode where a random block is each session is chosen from selected lesson.
+- **Random Mode**: The user can choose to type in random mode, where a random block is chosen from the selected lesson for each session.

->And in standard mode, the user types chronologically as the lesson is in the lesson file.
+- **Standard Mode**: In standard mode, the user types chronologically as the lesson is presented in the lesson file.

->The user can chose to modify any lesson in the lesson file easily.
+- **Lesson Modification**: The user can easily modify any lesson in the lesson file.

->For a user who will not love to modify the lesson file, a my_own.txt file is available for the user to paste his text file he wants to type.
+- **Custom Text Input**: For users who prefer not to modify the lesson file, a my_own.txt file is available for pasting their custom text to type.

->NOTE: Text file should contain only ascii 7 bits characters.
-For this reason, user text may some times look absurd when contains extended ascii characters since program has a function to ignore such characters.

->User also can choose to receive a beep for any wrong character typed (may not work on all terminals)
+- **Beep Notification**: The user can choose to receive a beep for any wrong character typed (may not work on all terminals).

->Program has the ability to remember all past settings.
+- **Settings Persistence**: The program has the ability to remember all past settings.

->Terminal is manipulated so a user can erase characters right to the beginning of the session line(timing reset) For each wrong character erased, number of errors is decremented by one.
+- **Character Erasing**: The terminal is manipulated to allow users to erase characters back to the beginning of the session line (timing reset).
+For each wrong character erased, the number of errors is decremented by one.

->User session timing starts only when he types a first character (wrong or correct)

->If the user erases to the beginning of the session, time is reset to zero and starts only as described above.
+- **Session Timing**: The user's session timing starts only when they type the first character (wrong or correct).
+If the user erases to the beginning of the session, the time is reset to zero and starts again as described above.

->The last line of each lesson session is marked blue, so user is aware and can take time to review speed details before starting the following lesson.
+- **Visual Cue**: The last line of each lesson session is marked in blue, allowing the user to review their speed details before starting the following lesson.

+Note: Text files should contain only ASCII 7-bit characters.
+For this reason, user text may sometimes look absurd when it contains extended ASCII characters, as the program has a function to ignore such characters.